 Committing to an eyebrow trend can lead to permanent problems – just ask all of the women who tweezed their brows into skinny half circles in the ‘90s only to mourn their loss in the mid-2000s when thicker and more angular brows came back in fashion.

-We start by talking about the best eyebrow shaping products, so you can get your arsenal of must-haves ready.
-Then we discuss the common eyebrow shapes that are in-style right now, as well as talk about a few outdated ones.
+Below, we discuss the common eyebrow shapes that are in-style right now, as well as talk about a few outdated ones.
+We also explain how to alter your eyebrow shape to suit the shape of your face.

 Your Guide to Eyebrow Shapes: Contents